Limnology: Lake trophic classification

 One way to classify lakes (or other bodies of water) is with the trophic state index.
 An oligotrophic lake is characterized by relatively low levels of primary production and low levels of nutrients.
 A eutrophic lake has high levels of primary productivity due to very high nutrient levels.
 Eutrophication of a lake can lead to algal blooms.
 Dystrophic lakes have high levels of humic matter and typically have yellow-brown, tea-coloured waters.
 These categories do not have rigid specifications; the classification system can be seen as more of a spectrum encompassing the various levels of aquatic productivity.

+Tropical limnology

+Tropical limnology is a unique and important subfield of limnology that focuses on the distinct physical, chemical, biological, and cultural aspects of freshwater systems in tropical regions.
+The physical and chemical properties of tropical aquatic environments are different from those in temperate regions, with warmer and more stable temperatures, higher nutrient levels, and more complex ecological interactions.
+Moreover, the biodiversity of tropical freshwater systems is typically higher, human impacts are often more severe, and there are important cultural and socioeconomic factors that influence the use and management of these systems.

 Professional organizations

 People who study limnology are called limnologists.
 These scientists largely study the characteristics of inland fresh-water systems such as lakes, rivers, streams, ponds and wetlands.
-They may also study non-oceanic bodies of salt water, such as the Great Salt Lake.There are many professional organizations related to limnology and other aspects of the aquatic science, including the Association for the Sciences of Limnology and Oceanography, the Asociación Ibérica de Limnología, the International Society of Limnology, the Polish Limnological Society, the Society of Canadian Limnologists, and the Freshwater Biological Association.
+They may also study non-oceanic bodies of salt water, such as the Great Salt Lake.
+There are many professional organizations related to limnology and other aspects of the aquatic science, including the Association for the Sciences of Limnology and Oceanography, the Asociación Ibérica de Limnología, the International Society of Limnology, the Polish Limnological Society, the Society of Canadian Limnologists, and the Freshwater Biological Association.